 Maria Lane, Professor of Geography and Environmental Studies

-At UNM, I have served as the Department Chair for Geography and Environmental Studies, the Chair of the General Education Task Force, and Chair of the NPS-NTIR Faculty Advisory Committee, among other responsibilities.
-I am also an Editor for the Journal of Historical Geography, where I am engaged in an initiative to improve communication between academic and non-academic knowledge producers.
+At UNM, Lane has served as the Department Chair for Geography and Environmental Studies, the Chair of the General Education Task Force, and Chair of the NPS-NTIR Faculty Advisory Committee, among other responsibilities.
+She is also an Editor for the Journal of Historical Geography and current Chair of the John Brinckerhoff Jackson Prize committee for the American Association of Geographers.

 Miriam Gay-Antaki, Assistant Professor of Geography and Environmental Studies